nairsatish/SoftwareTutorials/README.md

   3. Add questions about how the length constant changes in response to different things(like membrane resistance, axial resistivity, and diameter)

-To do:
-Talk about what labs were done in what order in the CS 4590 course in Fall 2023 here:
-Talk about what is on B1 - B3 and how they work.

 B1:
-  1.

-  2.

-  3.
+     Goes over the components of a neuron(in particular the soma) and asks the students to make the biological model and electrical circuit.
+It then goes over how the soma is simulated in NEURON and the default values for properties of the section created.
+It then goes over inserting the passive and active channels and how to voltage/current clamp for a simulation.
+Lastly, an interactive simulation is given to show exactly how the soma looks with the bilayer, the fact that it is polarized, and that channels are actually inserted into the soma.

 B2:
-  1.

-  2.

-  3.
+     Yes.

 B3:
-  1. Goes over what input resistance, the fact that it is a constant, and how to calculate it.

-  2. Goes over what the FI curve is and plots it for the given cell from the currents -1nA to 2nA.

-  3. Goes over what Nodes of Ranvier and Myelin sheaths are and how they contribute to AP propagation down an axon.
-It also shows how certain factors affect the propagation speed.
+     Goes over what input resistance, the fact that it is a constant, and how to calculate it and asks some questions.
+It then goes over what the FI curve is and plots it for the given cell from the currents -1nA to 2nA.
+Lastly, it goes over what Nodes of Ranvier and Myelin sheaths are and how they contribute to AP propagation down an axon by adding them on to the axon.
+It also asks how certain factors affect the propagation speed.